shelost/daydream-svelte/instructions.md

 - **File:** `src/routes/(public)/canvas/+page.svelte`
 - **Changes:**
     - Apply CSS `user-select: none;` (and vendor prefixes: `-webkit-user-select`, `-ms-user-select`) to a high-level container element (e.g., the main `div` with `id="app"` or `.draw-demo-container`) to prevent text selection globally on that page.

+## Fix for "Unsupported model: flux-schnell" Error

+- **Objective:** Prevent the `generateImage` function from making an HTTP POST to `/api/ai/edit-replicate` when "Flux Schnell (Realtime)" is selected, as this model is handled via Socket.io.
+- **File:** `src/routes/(public)/canvas/+page.svelte`
+- **Changes:**
+    - In the `generateImage` function, add a condition at the beginning: if `$selectedModel === 'flux-schnell'`, the function should log that real-time generation is active and then return immediately, bypassing the rest of the HTTP request logic.
+This ensures the Omnibar's submit button doesn't cause an error for this specific real-time model.

+## Fix for Realtime Flux Schnell Images Not Displaying & Add Status Indicator

+- **Objective:** Ensure images generated by "Flux Schnell" (real-time) are displayed, and add a status indicator for the real-time connection and image count.
+- **Files:**
+    - `src/routes/(public)/canvas/+page.svelte`
+    - `src/lib/components/shared/RealtimeStatusIndicator.svelte`
+- **Changes in `canvas/+page.svelte` (Client-Side):**
+    1.  **Debugging Image Display**:
+        - Add `console.log` statements inside the `socket.on('generation-complete', ...)` event handler to trace `data.imageUrl` and confirm `editedImageUrl.set()` is called.
+    2.  **Status Indicator State**:
+        - Create reactive variable `socketConnectionStatus: string` (e.g., 'Disconnected', 'Connecting', 'Connected').
+        - Update `socketConnectionStatus` based on `socket.on('connect')`, `socket.on('disconnect')`, `socket.on('connect_error')` and during socket initialization.
+        - Create reactive variable `realtimeImagesReceivedCount: number`, initialized to 0.
+        - Increment `realtimeImagesReceivedCount` within `socket.on('generation-complete')` after successfully processing `data.imageUrl`.
+    3.  **Integrate Status Indicator Component**:
+        - Import `RealtimeStatusIndicator.svelte`.
+        - Conditionally render `<RealtimeStatusIndicator>` when `realtimeGenerationEnabled` is true.
+        - Pass `socketConnectionStatus` and `realtimeImagesReceivedCount` as props to the indicator.
+    4.  **Socket.IO Connection Diagnostics (Client-Side)**:
+        - Add a `socket.on('connect_error', (err) => { ... });` handler to log detailed connection errors to the console.
+This will show reasons like "xhr poll error", "websocket error", etc.
+        - Add `socket.on('reconnect_attempt', (attempt) => { ... });` to log reconnection attempts.
+        - Consider changing `io('/')` to `io({ transports: ['websocket', 'polling'] })` to be explicit, though these are defaults.
+- **New Component `RealtimeStatusIndicator.svelte`**:
+    - (Already created in previous step)
+- **Verify Reactivity**:
+    - (Ongoing)

+- **Backend Socket.IO Setup (Guidance for User):**
+    - **Requirement**: A functioning Socket.IO server is needed on the backend to handle client connections and real-time model interactions for "Flux Schnell".
+    - **SvelteKit Integration**: This typically involves:
+        - **Vite Dev Server (Development)**: Configuring the Vite dev server to handle WebSocket upgrades for Socket.IO.
+This might involve Vite plugins or custom server setup.
+        - **`src/hooks.server.ts`**: Attaching Socket.IO to the HTTP server instance provided by SvelteKit.
+This is a common place to initialize Socket.IO.
+        - **Dedicated Endpoint**: Alternatively, a SvelteKit endpoint (e.g., a `+server.ts` file) could be used to set up Socket.IO, though this is less common for persistent WebSocket connections.
+    - **Server-Side Event Handlers**: The Socket.IO server must implement handlers for:
+        - `connection`: To manage new client connections.
+        - `disconnect`: To handle client disconnections.
+        - `canvas-update`: An event the client will emit with drawing data.
+The server should then:
+            - Call the Flux Schnell model (e.g., using Replicate's API: `replicate.run('black-forest-labs/flux-schnell', ...)`).
+            - Emit `generation-started` back to the client.
+            - Upon receiving results from the model, emit `generation-complete` (with `imageUrl`) or `generation-error` back to the client.
+    - **CORS Configuration**: Ensure appropriate CORS settings are in place on the server if the client and server are considered different origins (less likely with `io('/')` but important for production).

+## Socket.IO Server Setup (for Real-time Canvas)

+- **Objective:** Implement a Socket.IO server on the backend to handle real-time communication for the Flux Schnell feature on the canvas page, resolving client connection timeouts.
+- **Files to Create/Modify:**
+    - `src/lib/server/socket-handler.js` (New): Contains the Socket.IO server initialization and event handling logic (e.g., `connection`, `canvas-update`, `disconnect`).
+    - `vite.config.ts` (Modify): Import the server handler and add a custom Vite plugin to integrate Socket.IO with the SvelteKit development server.
+    - `package.json` (Verify/Update): Ensure `socket.io` is listed as a dependency.
+    - `src/routes/(public)/canvas/+page.svelte` (Modify): Fix a minor linter error related to error handling.
+- **Details:**
+    - The Socket.IO server will listen for connections from the canvas page.
+    - It will handle `canvas-update` events, (eventually) process the image data, and emit `generation-started`, `generation-complete`, or `generation-error` events back to the client.
+    - This setup is primarily for the local development environment.
+Standard Vercel serverless functions do not support persistent WebSocket connections, which will require a different solution for production deployment (e.g., dedicated WebSocket service, or Vercel's Edge Functions with specific configurations if compatible).